Azure/doAzureParallel/README.md

 ### Number of *foreach* Loops

-By default, doAzureParallel users are limited to running 20 *foreach* loops that run on Azure in succession.
+By default, doAzureParallel users are limited to running 20 *foreach* loops in Azure at a time.
 This is because each *foreach* loops generates a *job*, of which users are by default limited to 20.
-To go beyond that, users need to delete their *jobs*.
+To go beyond that, users need to wait for their *jobs* to complete.

 ### Increasing Your Quota

 To increase your default quota limitations, please visit [this page](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#increase-a-quota) for instructions.

+## Next Steps

+For more information, please visit [our documentation](./docs/README.md).

 ## Contributing